 The simplified, labelled representation of the underlying amalgamation pattern is

 Note that inversion corresponds to edge reversal, $R_{e^{-1}} = R_e^{-1}$, and that walks in $\I$ represent groupoid multiplication by groupoid elements as represented as products of generators.

 In the following the notation $\G/\I$ can refer to $\G/\I$ in these interchangeable contexts: the groupoid, its Cayley graph or the associated amalgamation pattern.
-Differences arise especially w.r.t.\ symmetries, as will be discussed below.
+Differences arise especially w.r.t.\ symmetries, to be discussed next.

-\paragraph{Symmetries.} Similar to Definition~\ref{amalgautdef} for amalgamation patterns, we also use the term \emph{symmetry} in connection with Cayley groups and Cayley graphs to refer to the adequate notion of automorphisms of the multi-sorted structures that allows for the parallel permutation of all the sorts involved, rather than fixing, say, the labelling of sites, links, or generators.
-We recall that it is largely to this end that we have, e.g.\ officially made the underlying incidence pattern $\I$ an internal component of the structure of a groupoid \emph{over} $\I$.
+\paragraph{Symmetries.} Similar to Definition~\ref{amalgautdef} for amalgamation patterns, we also use the term \emph{symmetry} in connection with groupoids and their Cayley graphs to refer to the adequate notion of automorphisms of the multi-sorted structures that allows for the parallel permutation of all the sorts involved, rather than fixing, say, the labelling of sites, links, or generators.
+We recall that it is largely to this end that we have, e.g., officially made the underlying incidence pattern $\I$ an internal component of the structure of a groupoid \emph{over} $\I$.

 \bD A \emph{symmetry} of a groupoid $\G/\I = \bigl(\I, G, \iota, \cdot \bigr)$ over the incidence pattern $\I = (S, E, \iota, \cdot^{-1})$ is an automorphism $\pi$ of this multi-sorted structure.
 It is specified in terms of permutations $\pi = (\pi_S,\pi_E,\pi_G)$ of the three sorts $S$, $E$ and $G$ that bijectively map each sort within itself such that the pair $(\pi_S,\pi_E)$ is an automorphism of $\I$ and the triple $(\pi_S,\pi_E,\pi_G)$ is compatible with $\iota^\G = (\iota_1,\iota_2) \colon G \rightarrow S^2$ and with the groupoid operation $\cdot$ on $G$.